101 ETF Lessons Every Financial Advisor Should Learn

-Exchange-traded funds (ETFs) have burst on to the scene in the last few years, raking in hundreds of billions of dollars in assets and prompting a major shift towards indexing strategies in the process.
+Exchange-traded funds (ETFs) have burst on to the scene in the late 2000s and early 2010s, raking in hundreds of billions of dollars in assets and prompting a major shift towards indexing strategies in the process.
 ETFs have empowered financial advisors (FAs), registered investment advisors (RIAs), Chief Financial Officers (CFOs), money managers, and retail investors to take greater control over their portfolios, pushing down fees and maxing out tax efficiency in the process.
 While ETFs appear quite simple on the surface, these securities can be quite complex.
 In order to get the most out of ETFs, there’s a lot that investors need to know about the structure, opportunities, and limitations of these securities.

 Below we outline just about everything you need to know about ETFs, from the basics to the more sophisticated aspects of these products.

 One of the biggest advantages of ETFs is their tax-efficient structure; exchange-traded products generally maintain lower capital gains distributions than mutual funds thanks to the nuances of the underlying creation/redemption mechanism.
 Many mutual funds often trigger tax events when shares are redeemed–meaning that the remaining investors experience a tax event because someone else decided to sell their shares.
 When redemptions occur in ETFs they are done so “in-kind” and aren’t considered sales.
 As such, these transactions don’t trigger a taxable event.